Yuming408/Radius/report.md

 |Over $1 Billion|	< 1%|	< 1%|	< 1%|	< 1%|

 * **Revenue in each industry sector**:
 Small business owners might be curious to know where they are in the market place compare to their competitor.
 Next I am interested to see the revenue distribution for each sectors of industry.
-A heatmap is used to visulize this information using percent of business in each cell.
+A heatmap is used to visualize this information using percent of business in each cell.

-   Industry sector can be represented as the first two digit of nacis code
+   Industry sector can be represented as the first two digits of nacis code

    Most of the business are in the sector of 44-45, 54, and 62, which are retail trade (44-45), Professional, Scientific,  and Technical Services (54), Health Care and Social Assistance(62)

-   About 35% of business in each industry sector, their revenue are less than 500k.
+   About 35% of business in each industry sector, their revenue is less than 500k.
 It is worth to look at the percentile in each industry sector, more information about the revenue as a number is needed to compute the percentile.

    Nacis code can be found in the website: https://www.naics.com/search/

 ![alt text](https://github.com/Yuming408/Radius/blob/master/Screen%20Shot%202017-10-10%20at%205.48.51%20PM.png "Industry versus revenue")